joshjavier/calculator-app/README.md

 Why not use viewport units exclusively?
 Adding support for container query units means I can use this calculator component in other contexts.
 For example, in the future I can place it in the sidebar of my blog and it will still have responsive type and spacing.

-#### Implementing a progressively-enhanced 3-way theme toggle switch component
+#### Lesson #2: Implementing a progressively-enhanced 3-way theme toggle switch component

 Even though this is a secondary feature, I actually worked on this first, but only because I've already built a [calculator](https://github.com/joshjavier/calculator) before and am already familiar with the JavaScript implementation.